notofonts/noto-docs/src/miniarticles/NotoSansMultani.md

 # Noto Sans Multani

-Noto Sans Multani is a sanserif design intended for general use for the Multani script.
+Noto Sans Multani is a sanserif design for texts in the historical Multani script.

-It contains 53 glyphs, and supports 52 characters from the Unicode blocks: Multani.
+Noto Sans Multani has multiple weights, contains 53 glyphs, and supports 52 characters: Multani.

 ## Supported writing systems